 - A workforce planning analysis

 PA DEP will coordinate closely with municipal CPRG recipients (Delaware Valley Regional Planning Commission, Leigh Valley Planning Commission, Southwestern Pennsylvania Commission) to conduct robust outreach and engagement.
 PA DEP will include all interested parties, such as state and local agencies, industry stakeholders, the public, and individuals living in communities with environmental justice concerns.
 Air pollution control agencies and municipalities that do not receive a planning grant directly may participate as a collaborating entity.
-Participating in the planning phase is important for entities to be able to complete implementation grants.

 Phase II: Implementation Grants